denisetroglio/codeSherpas_customers/README.md

 - Update all the attributes (at once) of an existing customer mentioned above.
 - Delete an existing customer.

+- Obs.: All data in this project is false to simulate an online store.

 ## Tasks:

 - Import dependencies;